5and5/BO2-Remix/README.md

 ### General
 * All plane parts are auto picked up
 * Plane automatically refills
+* Blunder gat spawns in wardens office without collecting the 5 skulls
 * Set key to always spawn next to the cafeteria
 * Sniper trap buffed